thetayloredman/lgjs/DOCS.md

 ### logger.notice(message, describer)

-Sends a notice log message to the file.
+Sends a notice message to the file.

 **Kind**: instance method of [<code>Logger</code>](#Logger)